FEBS Excellence Awards

 The FEBS Excellence Award should be acknowledged in any work published relating to the project funded and a PDF or doi of each article should be sent electronically to the Chairperson of the Fellowships Committee.

 By acceptance of a FEBS Excellence Award, Awardees are expected to attend one FEBS Fellows Meeting preceding the annual FEBS Congress, upon invitation from the FEBS Fellowships Chairperson.

-Past holders of an Excellence Award may not apply for another Excellence Award.
+Past and current holders of an Excellence Award may not apply for another Excellence Award.

 - The above guidelines set out the eligibility for the award and the requirements for the awardee from FEBS.
 On selection for the award, awardees will be party to an Agreement between FEBS and the Host Institution setting out full terms and conditions.